-Preview Exercise: Underline () the topic and circle (O) the controlling idea for these topic sentences.
+Preview Exercise: Underline (\) the topic and circle (O) the controlling idea for these topic sentences.

-- 1) Ichiro Suzuki deserves to enter the Baseball Hall of Fame for several reasons. - 2) While tourism benefits cities economically, it can have a number of serious negative effects as well. - 3) There are some important ethical issues to consider with the development of gene editing technology. - 4) Genetically modified crops have three potential benefits for increasing food production. - 5) E-cigarettes are just as harmful as tobacco cigarettes.
+- 1) Ichiro Suzuki deserves to enter the Baseball Hall of Fame for a number of reasons. - 2) While tourism benefits cities economically, it can have serious negative effects as well. - 3) There are some important ethical issues to consider with the development of gene editing technology. - 4) Genetically modified crops have the potential to increase food production for at least three reasons. - 5) E-cigarettes are just as harmful as tobacco cigarettes.